 - Raise the cigarette excise tax by at least a $1.50 per pack;

-2. Pass a comprehensive smoke free air law that covers bars, taverns and casinos; and
+- Pass a comprehensive smokefree air law that covers bars, taverns and casinos; and

-On a more positive note, momentum on local smokefree efforts in Indiana has been building.
-Indiana saw success when South Bend, Indiana passed one of the strongest comprehensive ordinances in Indiana which will protect over 100,000 residents and workers starting January 2, 2017.
-Franklin, another local municipality, strengthened its smokefree ordinance to include electronic cigarettes.
-The Lung Association in Indiana was instrumental in helping bring about this policy change.
+On a more positive note, smokefree efforts in Indiana have been building momentum at the local level.
+Indiana saw success when Kokomo and Howard County passed strong comprehensive smokefree air ordinances in Indiana which will protect over 80,000 residents and workers.
+Speedway passed a smokefree parks policy and the Indiana Motor Speedway is implementing a smokefree policy for their race track.
+The Lung Association in Indiana was instrumental in helping bring about these policy changes.

-The American Lung Association in Indiana looks forward to an active 2017 legislative session as we continue to partner with the statewide tobacco control coalition, Tobacco Free Indiana, in advocating for a $1.50 increase in Indiana's cigarette tax and additional funding for Indiana's tobacco control program.
-Indiana's current tobacco tax of 99.5 cents per pack ranks 36th in the United States, Indiana would have the 13th highest cigarette tax in the country with an increase of $1.50 per pack.
-The American Lung Association in Indiana will also look for additional opportunities to strengthen Indiana's smokefree laws at the local level in 2017.
+The American Lung Association in Indiana looks forward to an active 2018 legislative session as we continue to partner with Tobacco Free Indiana in advocating for a $1.50 increase in Indiana's cigarette tax and additional funding for Indiana's tobacco control program while exploring raising the legal age to sell tobacco products from 18 to 21.
+The Lung Association will also look for additional opportunities to strengthen Indiana's smokefree laws at the local level in 2018.